Last Updated on 12/08/2023

 When you’re low on space in the bath, opt for a shower caddy or two to keep all of your shower items organised.
 There are corner caddies, over-door caddies and freestanding, slip-free caddies with rubber feet.
 These units work great in tight spaces.
 Corners of the shower are often wasted space and you can find a number of options in various forms and materials to fit your particular shower situation.
 I like these from Yamakazi Home:

 Here are some other options for corners and over the shower door.
-A corner caddy that can be drilled or glue mounted:
+Corner caddy can be drilled or mounted with a tension pole:

 You could even add a regular horizontal tension rod to your shower.
 Hang some rust-free hooks from it to keep sponges and razors handy, as well as a caddy for your shampoo, conditioner, shower gel, shaving cream, etc.